~~ “Calling all Lanchester enthusiasts!” ~~

 There is the opportunity for YOU to be involved with the whole Lanchester Interactive Archive project.
-Volunteers will be encouraged to join in and help with:
+Regular volunteers will be encouraged to join in and help with:

 - introducing the information and artefacts to visitors

 - introducing computer games and augmented reality to visitors

 To create the next phase of the Lanchester Interactive Archive and its display worthy of Lanchester, it is hoped that enthusiasts and the public will wish to donate Lanchester artefacts, photos, documents etc to the LIA.
 Most urgently needed are chrome-plated side, head and spot lamps, a chrome front bumper, 1932 chrome handbrake, and shock absorbers.
-An worthless engine and gearbox will also be gratefully received as more internal components can be made visible – this ‘car’ really isn’t going anywhere!
+Any worthless engine and gearbox will also be gratefully received as more internal components can be made visible – this ‘car’ really isn’t going anywhere!